gl1tterbomb/gl1tterbomb/README.md

 My friends will force me to match with them  👍  👍

+I do also cross/crackships/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
+I still won't judge, and I'll respect it.
+Whatever it is AU, ships, and headcanons.

  ___________________________________________________________________________

  ★ If I didn’t reply to any of your messages, it doesn't mean I’m trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just bad at responding, and it takes me a while, who knows.
 Feel free to whisper, and I'll check and reply! 👍